In line with the US standard, the schooling system in Tampa is split between three levels:

 Private schools in Tampa

 Naturally, the downside of private education is the cost.
-Parents who choose to send their kids to a private school in Tampa should be prepared to budget for tuition fees.
+Parents who choose to send their children to a private school in Tampa should be prepared to budget for tuition fees.
 On top of the fees themselves, they’ll need to factor in other expenses such as uniforms, textbooks, extra-curricular pursuits and field trips.

 International schools in Tampa